Updated: 5 days ago

 Tips for a Happy and Healthy Holiday Season:

 2) Don’t skip meals.
 Try not to hold off until the party.
-Eating a solid breakfast (and lunch depending on the main event) consisting of protein, healthy fats and fiber will keep you fuller longer, support a balanced blood sugar and keep you from overeating.
+Eating a solid breakfast (and lunch depending on the main event) consisting of quality protein, healthy fats and fiber will keep you fuller longer, support a balanced blood sugar and keep you from overeating later on.

 3) Combat stress with nutrition.
 As we mentioned before, higher cortisol levels increase appetite.
 Nutrients that will support stress handling include:

-B Vitamins (beef, poultry, fish/shellfish, avocado, sweet potato, spinach, whole eggs, organ meats).
+B Vitamins (beef, organ meats, poultry, fish/shellfish, avocado, sweet potato, spinach, pasture-raised whole eggs and dairy, mushrooms, asparagus).

 Omega 3s (fish, shellfish, avocados, chia/flax/hemp seeds, walnuts).